-Bond over the beauty of the easy Bodega Head hiking trail that edges 3 miles around the headlands, or a 1-mile path to-and-from the overlook.
+Bond over the beauty of the easy Bodega Head hiking trail that edges three miles around the headlands, or a one-mile path to-and-from the overlook.
 You’ll be rewarded with spectacular views of the Pacific Ocean, Bodega Harbor, and the town itself.
 To get there: Take coastal Highway 1, just past the town of Bodega Bay.
-Turn left on Eastshore Rd., then right on Bay Flat Road.
-Go around the harbor and turn right at Campbell Cove, then head uphill, bearing right at the fork for the free parking lot by the cliff.
+Turn left on Eastshore Road, then right on Bay Flat Road.
+Go around the harbor and turn right at Campbell Cove, then head uphill, bearing right at the fork for the free parking lot on the cliff top.

 Doran Beach Regional Park is another stunning spot, boasting a two-mile stretch of sandy beach that’s quiet, secluded, and dog friendly (leashed, please, for the abundant wildlife).
 Protected by the bay, the water is calm, perfect for dipping toes, and there’s a rock jetty at the harbor mouth for fishing and crabbing under gentle wind-scudded clouds dancing across the sky.
 Bring your picnic basket, your camping gear, and even your boat.